 What happens with the revenue from the bags?

-The sum from the first seven months in Sweden (June 1 – December 31, 2017) was 280 000 euro.
-This money was donated to the Swedish research program STEPS and the international organisation WaterAid.
+- The sum for 2017 (June 1 – December 31) was 280 000 euro.
+This money was donated to WaterAid and STEPS -a Swedish research program that aims to develop more sustainable plastic.